rxxbyy/rxxbyy/README.md

 # Hello, there. 😸

 I'm rxxbyy (pronounced as "ruby").
-My real name is Manuel, I'm a undergraduate computer scientist that loves programming and solve problems using technology.
+My real name is Manuel, I'm a undergraduate computer scientist that loves low-level programming and solve problems using technology.
 <br>